Brokerage in Commodities Listed in Local Markets Business License in Dubai

 Foreign Ownership: Up to 100% permitted

-Typical Licence Validity: 1 year (renewable)
+Typical License Validity: 1 year (renewable)

 Minimum Share Capital: Subject to authority requirements